 Teachers and students collaborate to produce theater that engages and highlights all performers, ensuring their work can be enjoyed and understood by all of our community members, young and old.

 Students are exposed to a variety of artists and art forms, considering cultural and historical context, artistic processes and media, and the larger significance of artistic inquiry.

 Students learn printmaking, charcoal and pastel drawing, collage, painting, sculpture, still-life, figure drawing, and pottery techniques.

-In the nursery through first grades, General Music engages students with a variety of rhythmic and melodic instruments from around the world and here at home.
-Students learn music history and basic theory to write and perform songs of different genre and cultures.
+In the nursery through 1st grades, General Music engages students with a variety of rhythmic and melodic instruments from around the world.
+Students learn music history and basic theory, writing and performing songs of different genres and cultures.

-Students in Nursery through 8th grades receive training in movement and Horton technique: a hybrid of ballet, jazz and modern dance forms.
-Students work on coordination, rhythm, body control and left-right orientation and develop concentration, persistence and listening skills through repetition and practice of movement combinations.
+Students in Pre-K through 8th grades receive training in movement and dance technique: a hybrid of ballet, jazz and modern dance forms.
+Students work on coordination, rhythm, body control, and left-right orientation, as well as developing concentration, persistence, and listening skills through repetition and practice of movement combinations.